About our Department

 Patients may receive their appointment by post or by phone.
 If you need to change an appointment, or cancel it, please follow the instructions in the appointment letter.

 Our outpatient clinics are located in the Main Hospital, located on the Physiotherapy outpatient corridor and in the Diabetes Day Centre (DDC).
-Our clinics for children are located in the Children’s Out-Patients Department.

 The location of your appointment will be provided on arrival at the Hospital once you have checked in at the kiosks in the main reception.